‘How to' do basic Whole-Hearted Healing - for laypeople

 The Basic Method

-This technique is for emotional healing.
-This means that the technique works for ANYTHING that you don’t feel at peace, calm, and light with.
+anything that you don’t feel at peace, calm, and light with.
 (I will point out that this is in contrast to the feeling of calm and heavy, which is where you are suppressing and denying how you feel.)
 It turns out that almost everybody thinks they are present in the here and now, but actually they are just running reactions to past trauma.
 A person who is in the present has that underlying sense of peace and calm I just mentioned, even while they are feeling their emotions.
 Needless to say, actually being in the present, responding appropriately to what’s really going on is very rare for most people.

 So, pick something that’s bugging you.
 Allow yourself to feel how you feel about it as much as possible.
 Then, allow your mind to drift into the past, as far back in the past as you can, to a time when you had the SAME feeling.
 Now, it probably won’t be the same circumstances, the ONLY important thing is the same feeling.
 I’ll emphasize again that it will almost never be the same sort of situation that you are in right now, rather the influence from the past is a connection of feeling only.